Mount Hope Bridge: History

-The bridge is in close proximity to the East Bay Bikeway which runs from Providence to Bristol, RI.
-The bridge itself is demarcated as a continuation (not connected to the main bike path and not safe for those with young children as there is no sidewalk for the majority of the way) of that state bike route by the State of Rhode Island and Providence Plantations, although it does not contain a bicycle lane or separate bike route.
+The bridge is in close proximity to the East Bay Bikeway which runs from Providence to Bristol.
+The bridge itself is demarcated as a continuation of that state bike route by the State of Rhode Island, although it does not contain a bicycle lane or separate bike route.
+It is not connected to the main bike path and is not safe for those with young children, as there is no sidewalk for the majority of the way.
 Signs have been posted on the bridge urging motorists to "share the road".
-A full, off-road bike route will be completed in an estimated three years which will cross the bridge from the current terminus of the bike path in Bristol and continue on the other side through the full length of Aquidneck Island to Newport.
+Earlier discussions of adding a full, off-road bike route to the bridge were cancelled in April 2022.
+Bristol officials announced that the town would instead focus on creating a town-wide bike network, with the possibility of turning Thames Street into a shared street.